CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/2~The_Basics/3~Code_Quality_&_Documentation.md

 screen_size_scale_factor = 2
 width *= screen_size_scale_factor
 ```
 Now the comment is unnecessary.
 Plus, if you ever have to change the code, you won't have to remember to change all the comments too.
 If possible, write the code to make commenting redundant.
+Another good way to do this is to separate a complex functionality into a different function, then the function's name can describe what that part of the code does.
+This makes code more readable and compartmentalized, it can also help when refactoring code.

 Another reason to use comments is if the code is doing something complex.
 For example, if you are using an algorithm it's worth mentioning what it is.